letsencrypt/dns-lots-of-lookups/README.md

 DNS Lots-of-Lookups (DNSLOL) is a small command line utility suitable for doing large-scale DNS lookups quickly.
-In particular DNSLOL is tailored towards doing comparative analysis of the results of doing these lookups through differently configured recursive DNS resolvers.
+In particular DNSLOL is tailored towards doing comparative analysis of the results of doing these lookups with different DNS servers.

 ## Install